Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 <br>
 <br>

-V. Now we create a temp table to hold the results from our newly predicting stored proc and join our predicted data back to the original data set and see how it performed.
+V. Now we create a temp table to hold the results from our newly predicting stored procedure.

 <br>
 <br>